jexxa-projects/JexxaTutorials/TimeService/README-FlowOfControl.md

 *   Current `inbound port`: `TimeApplicationService`
 *   Required `outbound ports`: `TimePublisher` and `MessageDisplay`

 Again, we can navigate into two different directions.
-Either we dive deep into the application core by checking the implementation of `TimeService`.
-Please note that within a large application core you should use a so-called micro architecture that supports the navigation through your application core.
-Please check tutorial [BookStore](https://github.com/jexxa-projects/JexxaTutorials/blob/main/BookStore/README.md) to see a potential mapping to a so-called pattern language to structure your application core.

-Alternatively, you can select one of the two `Outbound Ports` from your IDE to continue in the direction of `Outbound Port` &rarr;
+Either we dive deep into the application core by checking the implementation of `TimeApplicationService`.
+Alternatively, you can select one of the two `Outbound Ports` from your IDE to continue in the direction of `Outbound Port` &rarr; `Driven Adapter`.
-`Driven Adapter`.

-### Leave the application core ###
+### Leave the application core

 If we select `MessageDisplay` we just see the following interface: